Actor portrayals.

 - Triglycerides (another type of fat that causes hardening of the arteries)

-A lipid panel can be a helpful tool in predicting your risk for heart disease and stroke
+A lipid panel can be a helpful tool in predicting your risk for heart attacks and stroke

-It is not known if LEQVIO® can decrease problems related to high levels of bad cholesterol, such as heart attacks or stroke.
+It is not known if LEQVIO can decrease problems related to high bad cholesterol, such as heart attacks or stroke.

 Lipid level analyzer: What does your LDL-C number mean for your health?

 Your LDL-C number is one of the measures your doctor will be looking at when prescribing a treatment to help bring down your bad cholesterol.
-If you are on a statin and your levels are still high, your doctor may need to change your treatment plan.
+If your levels are still high, your doctor may need to change your treatment plan.

 Tracking LDL-C